markusos/markusos.github.io/_posts/2014-12-06-1000-tweets-per-week.markdown

 $ php artisan queue:listen
 {% endhighlight %}

-If everything works out as it should, you should see the tweets showing up at the set date and time.
+If everything works out as it should, you should see the tweets showing up on Twitter at the set date and time.

 If you run into problems and want to inspect Beanstalkd's queue you can use telnet to connect to the service and display stats for the different queues.

 {% highlight php %}